sikuli/sikuli/readme.txt

 A new version
 =============
-is planned for January 2013.
+is planned for May 2013.
 More information at: https://github.com/RaiMan/Sikuli12.11 and on Sikuli's Launchpad page: https://launchpad.net/sikuli